sacdallago/biotrainer/docs/config_file_options_overview.md

 dimension_reduction_method: umap | tsne  # Default: None, only possible for per-sequence embeddings
 n_reduced_components: 5  # Default: None, requires dimension_reduction_method to be set
 custom_tokenizer_config: tokenizer_config.json  # If no config is provided, the default T5Tokenizer is used.
 Only applicable if using an onnx embedder
+scaling_method: none | standard | minmax  # Default: none, only per-sequence embeddings at the moment

 # Model Parameters
 model_choice: FNN | CNN | LogReg | LightAttention  # Protocol-dependent default